How to Implement AI in Your Business: Complete Guide

 • Natural language generation.
 This technology is aimed at analyzing data and transforming it into human-readable text.
 That’s what Forbes already uses to produce company earnings reports and Environment Canada applies for weather forecasts compilation.

-These technologies are already applied in such a vast number of industries that it certainly deserves a special article — which we promise to provide.
-But whatever idea you decide to put into practice, you will begin with certain common steps.
+These technologies are already applied in such a vast number of industries that they certainly deserve a special article — which we promise to provide.
+But whatever idea you decide to put into practice, you will begin with certain common steps of how to implement AI in business.

 Implementing AI in Business: the First Steps

-It’s impossible to introduce AI in your company in a couple of days.
+It’s impossible to introduce artificial intelligence in your company in a couple of days.
 Preliminary auditing and optimizing existing procedures and policies go a long way.
 You really need to start now if you don’t want to back off in some 5 or 7 years.
-Here are some actions worth consideration at first hand.
+Here is how to implement AI in small business.

 Familiarize yourself with AI technologies.
+The first step if you don’t know how to apply AI in business is getting to know the tech.
 Learn what stands behind each of them and how they can be applied.
 You may find a lot of educational materials on Udemy, Coursera, and Udacity.
 NVIDIA has developed a comprehensive list of AI courses for various levels, starting from beginning to advanced — really handy.
 Try AI products yourselves to understand what you like and dislike about them.
 Brainstorm how your clients can use similar technologies while dealing with your products.

 Goals